davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/configuration-declarative.md

 Note
 </td>
 <td class="content">Keep in mind that OQL Indexes are not persistent
-between restarts (that is, {pivotal-gemfire-name} maintains Indexes in memory only).
+between restarts (that is, VMware GemFire maintains Indexes in memory only).
 An OQL Index is always rebuilt when the node is restarted.</td>
 </tr>